conroydamien/cartracker3/README.md

 This application was generated using JHipster 3.10.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.10.0](https://jhipster.github.io/documentation-archive/v3.10.0).

+This is a bit of a horrible hack that was pulled together pretty quickly!

+These instructions are heavily biased towards the Ubuntu/Linux user.
+If you're trying this on anything else you're on your own!

+## Quick Route

+Get node and npm working on an Ubuntu instance.
+[Look here.](https://steemit.com/ethereum/@brennanhm/ethereum-smart-contract-testing-installing-truffle-and-testrpc).

+Get Docker Compose working - [Docker Compose][DockerComposeUbuntu].

+From the directory containing package.json run the command 'npm install'.

+Run the command 'npm install -g gulp-cli' (this might need a sudo).

+Run the command 'gradle bootRepackage'

+Run the command 'gradle buildDocker'

+Run the command 'docker-compose -f src/main/docker/app.yml up'

+The app should now be available at port 8080 on the host.

+If the quick route didn't work continue reading below!

+## Dependencies

+The cartracker3 project is based on JHipster and has dependencies on Postgres and TestRPC.
+One way to provide a Postgres instance prepared for the project is to use [Docker Compose][DockerComposeUbuntu].
+This will ensure that the necessary tables and user roles are available.
+The Postgres instance must be running before the rest of the application is started.

+If you wish to use it, please ensure that you have Docker Compose (at least version 1.9 - earlier versions cause problems) installed and then refer to the [section](#using-docker-to-simplify-development) on using Docker below.

+When the database is up you should be able to install [PGAdminIII](https://www.pgadmin.org/) and browse the database.
+If you cannot see the 10 tables created in a database called cartracker3 then go no further until you can.

+Because the web3 invocations are carried out from the Angular controllers (i.e. the browser, a decision made on the day) the domain name 'testrpc' must resolve to a testrpc instance with port 8545 open.
+You can just run testrpc locally and add an entry called testrpc to /etc/hosts with the address 127.0.0.1 to get started.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: